-We have recently updated our CWC strategy, set out in the new Green Plan (formerly a Sustainable Development Management Plan) which is line with NHS England and Improvement (NHSEI) climate change strategy 'Delivering a Net Zero National Health Service'.
+We have recently updated our CWC strategy, set out in the new Green Plan (formerly a Sustainable Development Management Plan) which is line with NHSEI's climate change strategy 'Delivering a Net Zero National Health Service'.
 The new Green Plan includes targets for the Trust to reach Net Zero Carbon (NZC) by 2040 for its direct emissions, and 2045 for its indirect emissions.